firebase/firebaseui-web-react/README.md

 If you would like to see an example of styling, have a look at the [example app](./example).

 Alternatively you can include the styling in a `<style>` tag in your application's markup.

+## Server-Side Rendering (SSR)

+FirebaseUI React cannot be rendered on the serverside becasue the underlying, wrapped library ([FirebaseUI](https://npmjs.com/package/firebaseui) does not work server-side.

+You may still import and include the library in an app that uses SSR: there should be no errors but no elements will be rendered.

 ## Contributing